-New Year's Day Washington's Birthday Patriot's Day
+New Year's Day

+Memorial Day

+Labor Day

+Thanksgiving Day

+Mashington's Birthday

-Memorial Day Independence Day Labor Day
+Juneteenth Independence Day

+Columbus Day

-Columbus Day Veteran's Day Thanksgiving Day
+Day After Thanksgiving

-Christmas Martin Luther King Day
+Christmas

 If any such holiday falls on a Sunday, such Employee shall be entitled to time off with pay on the following Monday.
 If on Saturday, he shall be entitled to time off with pay on the preceding Friday.
 If required to work on such a holiday, or if such a holiday falls during his regularly scheduled time off or vacation, such an Employee shall be entitled to equivalent time off with pay at a time approved by his superior.
-Employees must work the entire regularly scheduled day before and the entire next regularly scheduled day following each holiday in order to be paid for the holiday, except that this language shall not be effective in circumstances where the employee's absence has been pre-approved.
+Employees must work the entire regularly scheduled day before and the entire next regularly scheduled day following each holiday in order to be paid for the holiday, except that this language shall not be effective in circumstances where the employee's absence has been preapproved.
 This provision may be waived at the discretion of the Director of Public Works if, in his opinion, circumstances warrant such a waiver.
 Regularly scheduled day shall be the employee's last scheduled work day, inclusive of pre-approved time off.
 For example: If an employee has been granted a day/days off prior to or following a holiday, their last scheduled work day would be the day preceding or following the approved time off.
 (So if the employee has been approved to take the Friday off before the holiday and does not work the entire regular schedule on Thursday, they will not be paid for the holiday.)